Undergraduate

 Why QMU?

-• You will be taught by experienced HCPC registered podiatrists alongside other staff who are professionally and research active in the NHS and private sector.
+• Learn from experienced research-active staff: You will be taught by experienced Health & Care Professions Council (HCPC) registered podiatrists alongside other staff who are professionally and research active in the NHS and private sector.
 Their applied research and professional links inform the teaching on the course, keeping it up to date with current developments in podiatry and podiatric practice.

-• Learn real-world podiatry skills on placements within an NHS setting and on other practice-based opportunities with the private and third sector.
+• Practice placements provide the opportunity to integrate practice with theory: Learn real-world podiatry skills on placements within an NHS setting and on other practice-based opportunities with the private and third sector.

-• QMU is ranked 1st among UK universities for Complementary Medicine (including Podiatry) (Complete University Guide 2023).
+• Complete University Guide ranking: We are ranked in the top 6 of UK universities for Complementary Medicine (covering Podiatry) (Complete University Guide 2024).

 On this course you will:

-• Benefit from the interprofessional working focus of this course.
-We aim for all our graduates to be confident in their own professional identity and have the additional skills that will allow you to work as an effective multidisciplinary team member.
+• become confident in your own professional identity and have the additional skills that will allow you to work as an effective multidisciplinary team member.

 Year One